John Lindenbaum Memorial Lecture Series

 Dr. Lindenbaum's interests went well beyond medicine.
 He cared deeply about societal inequities and injustices and in medicine in particular.
 He knew about the history of jazz (and listened to it), as well as classical music and modern art.
 He spoke French and Italian well.
 He was an avid birdwatcher and a passionate mushroom collector.

-Just before his death in June 1997, he bestowed a gift to what is now Columbia University Vagelos College of Physicians and Surgeons to establish an annual lecture given by a distinguished diverse scientist.
-This lecture series has provided the VP&S community with the opportunity to host diverse scientists from all over the country while honoring his commitment to equality and justice in medicine and society at large.
+Just before his death in June 1997, he bestowed a gift to what is now Columbia University Vagelos College of Physicians and Surgeons to establish an annual lecture given by a distinguished scientist.
+This lecture series has provided the VP&S community with the opportunity to host extraordinary scientists from all over the country and to facilitate mentoring opportunities for VP&S students, trainees, and faculty.

 April 27, 2023